veryCrunchy/TwitchPlays/README.md

 ## License

-Before (commercially) using this script, contact the author via Discord or Email
+Before (commercially) using this program, contact the author via Discord or Email

 - veryCrunchy#3281
 - verycrunchydev@gmail.com